-Sorry ladies—you usually can’t stop your period for vacation.
+Sorry y’all — you usually can’t stop your period for vacation.

 I know; it’s the worst.
-You’re on your flight to paradise and start feeling a little crampy, so you might think your vacation is over.
+You’re on a flight to paradise and start feeling a little crampy, so you might think your vacation is over.
 But it doesn’t have to be.

 I travel on my period all the time and these tips for dealing with your period always get me through.
 I may have bled on a few ancient sites, plane seats, and even all over Graceland, but I lived to tell the tale.
 And you can too.

-Here are seven ways to cope with your period on vacation:
+Here are 7 tips for dealing with your period on vacation:

 - Hate Traveling with Friends?
 Here’s How to Avoid Fighting on Vacation

 - Scared to Travel Alone?
 Here’s 7 Ways to Practice for your First Solo Trip

 Download an APP

 The number one tip to dealing with your period on vacation is simply planning ahead.

 First things first: download an app, so you know when Aunt Flow is gonna show.
 If you’re irregular, this might be not the most helpful.
 That’s fine.
 Proceed to step two.